Craft Mobile FAQ

 When you move out your home

-If you’re moving out, please complete our moving out form (link) and send it to us at least 14 days before you leave so we can close your account on time.
-Alternatively, please call our customer care team (link to contact us) who can complete this for you.
+If you’re moving home, please complete our moving out form and send it to us at least 14 days before you go so we can close your account in time.
+Alternatively, please call our Customer Care team who can complete this for you.

 How do I pay?